-III.
+IV.
 A description of frequency with which the recognized organization conducts inspections of proposed extension office(s)

-- Include this information in the cover letter and attach an organizational chart with this information as evidence. - o Organizational chart - Make sure the organizational chart is neat, clear, and easy to understand - The organizational chart should detail how the immigration program is staffed (both paid staff and any volunteers) and show the chain of supervision for the immigration staff between the main organization and the offices for which extension is being requested. - Note which office the accredited representative(s) will be located at.
-Per OLAP's FAQ, although accredited representatives can work out of any approved extension office(s), there must be at least one accredited representative at each extension office that offers immigration legal services on a regular basis.
+- Include this information in the declaration and attach an organizational chart with this information as evidence. - Organizational chart - Make sure the organizational chart is neat, clear, and easy to understand - The organizational chart should detail how the immigration program is staffed (both paid staff and any volunteers) and show the chain of supervision for the immigration staff between the main organization and the offices for which extension is being requested. - Note which office the accredited representative(s) will be located at.
+Per the DOJ R & A Program's FAQ, although accredited representatives can work out of any approved extension office(s), there must be at least one accredited representative at each extension office that offers immigration legal services on a regular basis. - Use CLINIC's sample Organizational Chart as a guide

-IV.
-Proof of joint operations between the recognized organization and proposed extension offices
+V. Proof of joint operations between the recognized organization and proposed extension offices